-This document describes the compiler directives, library routines, and environment variables that 186 collectively define the OpenACCTM Application Programming Interface (OpenACC API) for off-187 loading programs written in C, C++, and Fortran programs from a host CPU to an attached accelerator device.
-The method described provides a model for accelerator programming that is portable 189 across operating systems and various types of host CPUs and accelerators.
-The directives extend 190 the ISO/ANSI standard C, C++, and Fortran base languages in a way that allows a programmer to 191 migrate applications incrementally to accelerator targets using standards-based C, C++, or Fortran.
-192 The directives and programming model defined in this document allow programmers to create appli-193 cations capable of using accelerators without the need to explicitly manage data or program transfers 194 between the host and accelerator or to initiate accelerator startup and shutdown.
-Rather, these details 195 are implicit in the programming model and are managed by the OpenACC API-enabled compilers 196 and runtime environments.
-The programming model allows the programmer to augment informa-197 tion available to the compilers, including specification of data local to an accelerator, guidance on 198 mapping of loops onto an accelerator, and similar performance-related details.
+This document describes the compiler directives, library routines, and environment variables that collectively define the OpenACCTM Application Programming Interface (OpenACC API) for writing parallel programs in C, C++, and Fortran that run identified regions in parallel on multicore CPUs or attached accelerators.
+The method described provides a model for parallel programming that is portable across operating systems and various types of multicore CPUs and accelerators.
+The directives extend the ISO/ANSI standard C, C++, and Fortran base languages in a way that allows a programmer to migrate applications incrementally to parallel multicore and accelerator targets using standards-based C, C++, or Fortran.

+The directives and programming model defined in this document allow programmers to create applications capable of using accelerators without the need to explicitly manage data or program transfers between a host and accelerator or to initiate accelerator startup and shutdown.
+Rather, these details are implicit in the programming model and are managed by the OpenACC API-enabled compilers and runtime environments.
+The programming model allows the programmer to augment information available to the compilers, including specification of data local to an accelerator, guidance on mapping of loops for parallel execution, and similar performance-related details.

-200 1.1.
+1.1.
 Scope

-This OpenACC API document covers only user-directed accelerator programming, where the user specifies the regions of a host program to be targeted for offloading to an accelerator device.
-The remainder of the program will be executed on the host.
-This document does not describe features or limitations of the host programming environment as a whole; it is limited to specification of loops and regions of code to be offloaded to an accelerator.
+This OpenACC API document covers only user-directed parallel and accelerator programming, where the user specifies the regions of a program to be targeted for parallel execution.
+The remainder of the program will be executed sequentially on the host.
+This document does not describe features or limitations of the host programming environment as a whole; it is limited to specification of loops and regions of code to be executed in parallel on a multicore CPU or an accelerator.

-This document does not describe automatic detection and offloading of regions of code to an accelerator by a compiler or other tool.
-This document does not describe splitting loops or code regions to multiple accelerators attached to a single host.
-While future compilers may allow for automatic offloading, or offloading to multiple accelerators of the same type, or to multiple accelerators of different types, these possibilities are not addressed in this document.
+This document does not describe automatic detection of parallel regions or automatic offloading of regions of code to an accelerator by a compiler or other tool.
+This document does not describe splitting loops or code regions across multiple accelerators attached to a single host.
+While future compilers may allow for automatic parallelization or automatic offloading, or parallelizing across multiple accelerators of the same type, or across multiple accelerators of different types, these possibilities are not addressed in this document.